 - Methane from human-made sources is responsible for at least a quarter of the warming occurring today.
 MethaneSAT is designed to enable and encourage companies and countries to reduce their emissions of this potent greenhouse gas by generating data needed to manage leaks and other releases.
 MethaneSAT will also foster a new level of transparency by making methane emissions data publicly available free of charge.

 - “This is a sophisticated mission with a truly unique purpose, to reduce emissions faster by making them visible to everyone.
-MethaneSAT compliments existing satellites, bringing even greater capability to regularly identify and quantify methane sources almost anywhere on the planet,” said Dr. Steven Hamburg, MethaneSAT project co-lead.
+MethaneSAT compliments existing satellites, bringing even greater capability to regularly identify and quantify methane sources almost anywhere on the planet,” said Dr Steven Hamburg, MethaneSAT project co-lead.

 - Initial focus of the mission will be on the oil and gas industry, which releases about 75 million metric tons of methane each year worldwide.
-Cutting methane emissions 45% by the year 2025 from the oil and gas industry alone will have the same 20-year climate benefit as shutting down one-third of the world’s coal-fired power plants.
+Cutting methane emissions by 45% by the year 2025 from the oil and gas industry alone will have the same 20-year climate benefit as shutting down one-third of the world’s coal-fired power plants.

 - In addition to its core team, MethaneSAT has assembled a group of experts from some of the world’s top aerospace organizations, both commercial and government, as well as leading academic experts in remote sensing and atmospheric sciences.

-- “These are the most seasoned leaders you could bring to a complex endeavor like this one,” said Tom Ingersoll, MethaneSAT project co-lead and a satellite entrepreneur with over 30 years’ experience.
+- “These are the most seasoned leaders you could bring to a complex endeavor like this one,” said Tom Ingersoll, MethaneSAT project co-lead and a satellite entrepreneur with over 30 years of experience.
 “They’ve blazed trails and broken ground, and they know how leading-edge technological ventures work.
 It’s exactly the team we want helping guide this program.”

-- The principal scientific investigator on MethaneSAT is Dr. Steven C. Wofsy, Abbott Lawrence Rotch professor of atmospheric and environmental science at Harvard University.
+- The principal scientific investigator on MethaneSAT is Dr Steven C. Wofsy, Abbott Lawrence Rotch professor of atmospheric and environmental science at Harvard University.
 He worked with MethaneSAT LLC and a team from Harvard and the Smithsonian Astrophysical Observatory to establish core mission requirements, design selection criteria and the launch schedule.

 • January 11, 2019: The Environmental Defense Fund (EDF) has awarded contracts to Ball Aerospace and Space Systems Loral to develop designs for a privately funded satellite to track methane emissions.
 16)

-- EDF announced Jan.
+- EDF announced on Jan.
 10 that the two companies had received study contracts, with an overall value of $1.5 million, to advance concepts for MethaneSAT, a spacecraft designed to monitor human-generated methane emissions worldwide.
 EDF said it selected the two companies from nearly two dozen firms that expressed an interest in the project.

 - The companies will spend the next several months refining their designs for MethaneSAT.
 EDF plans to then choose one of the companies to build the spacecraft for launch in 2021, but didn’t specify when that downselect would take place.